62億円を注ぎこんだパク・ボゴム&IU主演「おつかれさま」、成功の事例になるか

 In response to rumors that the production costs of The Incredible Hunger Games were spent on the project, director Kim Won-seok said, "I honestly don't know the exact amount, but it's true that we spent a lot of money on it."

-Director Kim said, "I also know that if the production costs are high, it doesn't help the audience.
-It seems to be a Korean characteristic, but
+Director Kim said, "I know that if the production costs are too high, it won't be of any use to the viewers.
+It seems to be a Korean characteristic, but I'm worried about the viewers.

-"There are actually a lot of VFX that are more real than the real thing," he said.
+"There are actually quite a few VFX (visual effects) that are more real than the facts," he said.
 "I know very well that it costs a lot of money just to build an open set.

-"The set has changed with the times up until 2025, so it cost a little bit of money.
-There were also expenses incurred to create it so that people would feel like they were there."
+"The set will change as times change from now until 2025, so it cost a little bit of money.
+There were also expenses incurred to make it so that people would feel like they were there."

-Recently, the 50 billion won (approximately 5.2 billion yen) production "Because the Stars Are Rumored" attracted a lot of attention but ended in a bitter defeat.
-Other films that were released with high expectations failed at the box office.
+Recently, the 50 billion won (approximately 5.2 billion yen) production "Because the Stars Are Gossiping" attracted a lot of attention but ended up with a bitter ending, and other films that were released with high expectations failed at the box office.

-Unlike the works that were criticized for being compared to the cost, people are paying attention to whether "Otsukaresama" will be able to do its best.
-"Otsukaresama" will be aired every Friday for one month starting on the 7th, with 4 episodes each.
+Unlike the works that were criticized for their comparative production costs, people are paying attention to whether "Otsukaresama" will be able to keep up with the times.
+"Otsukaresama" will be aired on the 7th, with 4 episodes released every Friday for a month.

 2025/03/05 17:13 KST